bigskysoftware/_hyperscript/www/docs.md

 and the two integrate automatically when used together.

-hyperscript is inspired by the [HyperTalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf) programming language and has a distinct english-like syntax, and provided native event handling syntax.  hyperscript transpiles down to ES5.1 and thus is compatible with all modern browsers, as well as IE11.
+hyperscript is inspired by the [HyperTalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf) programming language and has a distinct english-like syntax, with native event-handling syntax.  hyperscript transpiles to ES5.1 and thus is compatible with all modern browsers, as well as IE11.

 #### Yet Another Language?